student-to-software-engineer/student-to-software-engineer/docs/3-maximizing-university-experience/3-core-course-takeaways.md

 Without the context of understanding these different database paradigms, you might be confused at why a course like this is spending an entire lecture to discuss what a B+ tree is.
 The reason why is not every database uses a B+ tree, and understanding the different data structures used in databases will help you understand how to choose the right database for your application.

 For example, Cassandra uses a log-structured merge tree (LSM tree) for its storage engine, which makes it better for write-heavy workloads, while MongoDB uses a B-tree for its storage engine, which makes it better for read-heavy workloads.

+## Computer Networks Course

+This course explores how data moves across the internet and between machines, including topics like protocols (TCP/IP, HTTP), routing, and sockets.

+Almost every modern software product relies on networks.
+Understanding how latency, packet loss, and protocol behavior affect your application will make you a better engineer — especially if you're building APIs, distributed systems, or any service that runs in the cloud.

+## Software Engineering Course

+It's probably obvious why this one would matter to you as a software engineer.

+## Programming Languages & Paradigms Course

+This course dives into how different types of programming languages work — functional, imperative, object-oriented, and logic-based languages.

+Learning different paradigms helps you think more flexibly about problems.

+Different tools solve different problems, and the same is true for the programming language you choose.

+Understanding the strengths and weaknesses of different languages will help you choose the right tool for the job, and it will also help you understand how to write better code in the languages you use every day.

+## Computer Architecture Course

+This course teaches you how computers actually execute the code you write — covering topics like instruction sets, memory hierarchies (cache, RAM, disk), CPU design, and hardware-level optimizations.

+Understanding the hardware helps you write more efficient software.
+It also helps demystify performance issues, especially in low-level systems programming, embedded devices, or optimization-heavy work (like graphics or games).

+Software engineers are expected to monitor systems and optimize performance, and understanding the parts of your computer and how they work together will help you do that.

+## Cybersecurity Courses

+All engineers are responsible for writing secure code.
+Knowing common attack vectors and how to avoid them will save you (and your company) from massive headaches.

+## Artificial Intelligence Courses

+AI is another component of modern software engineering.
+Understanding the basics of machine learning, neural networks, and AI frameworks will help you integrate AI into your applications.